EverestAPI/CelesteTAS-EverestInterop/Docs/Studio.md

 Can be used instead of notepad or similar for easier editing of the TAS file.
 It is bundled with the TAS tools, and should automatically appear in the main Celeste directory.

 ### Controls
-- Ctrl + O: Open file
+- Ctrl + O: Open File
+- Alt + Left: Open Previous File
-- Ctrl + Shift + S: Save as
+- Ctrl + Shift + S: Save As
-- Ctrl + D: Toggle sending inputs to Celeste
+- Ctrl + D: Toggle Sending Inputs to Celeste
-- Ctrl + Shift + D: Refresh connection between Studio and Celeste
+- Ctrl + Shift + D: Refresh Connection Between Studio and Celeste
-- Ctrl + Shift + C: Copy player data to clipboard
+- Ctrl + Shift + C: Copy Player Data to Clipboard
-- Ctrl + K: Block comment/uncomment
+- Ctrl + K: Block Comment/Uncomment
 - Ctrl + P: Remove All Uncommented Breakpoints
-- Ctrl + Shift + P: Remove all breakpoints
+- Ctrl + Shift + P: Remove All Breakpoints
-- Ctrl + .: Insert/Remove breakpoint
+- Ctrl + .: Insert/Remove Breakpoint
-- Ctrl + Shift + .: Insert/Remove savestate breakpoint
+- Ctrl + Shift + .: Insert/Remove Savestate Breakpoint
 - Ctrl + R: Insert room name
-- Ctrl + Shift + R: Insert console load command at current location and speed
+- Ctrl + Shift + R: Insert Console Load Command at Current Location and Speed
-- Ctrl + T: Insert current in-game time
+- Ctrl + T: Insert Current in-game Time
-- Ctrl + Down/Up: Go to comment or breakpoint
+- Ctrl + Down/Up: Go to Comment or Breakpoint